anyaevostinar/anyaevostinar.github.io/classes/111-w22/lab-graphics.md

 Make your flower colorful using the `.setFill()` and `.setOutline()` methods on your objects.
 You can also change the background color of your window using the [GraphWin class'](https://mcsp.wartburg.edu/zelle/python/graphics/graphics/node3.html) .`setBackground()` method.

+Read about how to generate any color you want [here](https://mcsp.wartburg.edu/zelle/python/graphics/graphics/node14.html).

 ## Extra
 Finally, note that you can also have objects *move* using the `.move()` method.
 If you'd like, try turning your flower into a moving animation!